-2For a discussion of how the framework of tame AECs compare to other non first-order frameworks, see the introduction of [Vasb].
+1For a discussion of how the framework of tame AECs compare to other non first-order frameworks, see the introduction of [Vasb].

-Already in [She99, Remark 4.9.1] it was asked by Shelah whether there is such a notion as forking in AECs.
-In his book on AECs [She09], the central concept is that of a good λ -frame (a local independence notion for types of singletons) and some conditions are given for their existence.
-Shelah's main construction (see [She09, Theorem II.3.7]) uses categoricity in two successive cardinals and non-ZFC principles like the weak diamond3.
-It has been suggested4 that replacing Shelah's strong local model-theoretic hypotheses by the global hypotheses of amalgamation and tameness (a locality property for types introduced by Grossberg and VanDieren [GV06b]) should lead to ZFC theorems and simpler proofs.
+In [She99, Remark 4.9.1] it was asked whether there is such a notion as forking in AECs.
+In his book on AECs [She09], Shelah introduced the concept of good λ -frames (a local independence notion for types of singletons) and some conditions are given for their existence.
+Shelah's main construction (see [She09, Theorem II.3.7]) uses model-theoretic and set-theoretic assumptions: categoricity in two successive cardinals and principles like the weak diamond2.
+It has been suggested3 that replacing Shelah's strong local model-theoretic hypotheses by the global hypotheses of amalgamation and tameness (a locality property for types introduced by Grossberg and VanDieren [GV06b]) should lead to better results with simpler proofs.
 Furthermore, one can argue that any "reasonable" AEC should be tame and have amalgamation, see for example the discussion in Section 5 of [BG], and the introductions of [Bon14b] or [GV06b].
-Examples of the use of tameness and amalgamation include [BKV06] (an upward stability transfer), [Lie11] (showing that tameness is equivalent to a natural topology on Galois types being Hausdorff), [GV06c] (an upward categoricity transfer theorem which Boney [Bon14b] used to prove that Shelah's categoricity conjecture for a successor follows from unboundedly many strongly compact) and [Bon14a, BVb, Jarb], showing that good frames behave well in tame classes.
+In particular, they follow from a large cardinal axiom and categoricity: